oomeryk/data-science-project-about-rental-houses/README.md

 # web_scraping_and_data_anaysis
-Web scraping on two sites using selenium and analyzing the extracted data with pandas.
+Web scraping on two sites using selenium.
+Analyzing and visualization the extracted data with pandas.

 ~